Tuesday, March 22, 2016

 April 15, 1954: Plaque dedicated to Ed Barrow.
 Beat the A's 3-0.
 Tom Morgan went the distance for the shutout.
 Hank Bauer and Bill "Moose" Skowron homered.
 It was the 1st for Moose, who had made his major league debut 2 days earlier.

 October 4, 1965: Plaque donated by the New York City chapter of the Knights of Columbus in honor of that day's Mass delivered by Pope Paul VI.
 Obviously, the Yankees were not playing that day, as the season had ended.

 April 12, 1970: Plaques installed for DiMaggio and Mantle.
 Doubleheader with the Indians.
 Lost the 1st game 2-1.
 Stottlemyre was the losing pitcher.
 No homers.
 Won the 2nd game 5-4.
 Mike Kekich started.
+Yankee manager Ralph Houk swapped him for a relief pitcher.
+(See what I did there?)
 Jack Aker blew the save, but became the winning pitcher when Mike Paul walked Ron Hansen with the bases loaded in the bottom of the 9th.

 April 18, 1972: Number 8 retired for Bill Dickey and Yogi Berra.
 Beat the Milwaukee Brewers 2-0.
 Steve Kline went the distance for the shutout.
 No homers.

 All of the preceding were at the original Yankee Stadium.

 April 6, 1974: Number 16 retired for Whitey Ford.
 Beat the Indians 6-1 at Shea Stadium, where the Yankees played the 1974 and '75 seasons, while the old Yankee Stadium was being renovated.
 Stottlemyre went the distance for the win.
 Graig Nettles homered.
 This is the only Monument Park-connected day to be held at a building not named Yankee Stadium.